usegalaxy-eu/website/_posts/2018-04-18-Galaxy-registrationopen.md

 ---

 The registration for our next Galaxy Workshop on HTS data analysis from 17-21 September 2018 in Freiburg is open.
 We have 30 places.
-The application link can be found in our "events" section on our usegalaxy.eu homepage.
+More information can be found in our "events" section on our usegalaxy.eu homepage.
 Participants are selected from the applicants.
-Apply now!
+Apply [now](https://drive.google.com/open?id=14sCTr5r1Ca6hGhJTKZVgZRzPAlTtRN1r7xAlNuUtN9k)!